wp-plugins/et-mailing/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.0

-Proudly developed by EngineThemes, ET Mailing integrated with Mandrill and Mailgun helps you to send, receive and track emails effortlessly.
+Integrated with Mandrill and Mailgun, ET Mailing helps you to send, receive and track emails effortlessly

 == Description ==